Fédote Bourgasoff: Life and career

-He was born Fiodor Burgasow in Lokhvitsa, Poltava then in the Russian Empire and now in Ukraine.
+He was born Fyodor Burgasow in Lokhvitsa, Poltava then in the Russian Empire and now in Ukraine.
 After establishing himself in Russian Empire cinema, Bourgasoff fled to France following the Russian Revolution.
 He worked frequently on films there until his death, often on projects involving many other Russian exiles.

 Burgasov began his career as a still photographer and cameraman with Iosif Ermolev's company and subsequently lensed Yakov Protazanov's Father Sergius (1918), among other films.
 After his immigration to France as a member of Ermolev's entourage, Burgasov became the most prolific cinematographer in the newly founded Paris company Les Films Ermolieff, renamed later, after Ermolev's departure, Productions Albatros.
 Thus, he filmed Aleksandr Volkov's serial The House of Mystery (1923), Viacheslav Turzhanski's The Song of Triumphant Love (1923), and numerous others.
 Burgasov successfully worked with French directors whose films also were produced by Ermolev, including Jean Epstein (The Lion of the Moguls, 1924) and Marcel L’Herbier (The Late Mattia Pascal, 1925).
 He was the cameraman on several sound versions of silent movie hits such as The Loves of Casanova (1933) and The Child of Carnival (1934); among his noteworthy works are Jean Renoir's The Lower Depths (1936) from Maksim Gorky's play, and Max Ophüls's Werther (1938), an adaptation of Goethe's novel.
 His last film was Sacha Guitry's La Malibran (1944), a biopic about a French opera singer.